KatherineMichel/digital-commonplace/README.md

 ## Look Through

-https://docs.google.com/document/d/1Jm3jc2RGUTS_pp02eVJ1BuzfyDYGtOgnow02HamHPXE/preview | NPR's Guide To Hypothesis-Driven Design For Editorial Projects - Google Docs

-https://www.riotgames.com/en/urf-academy/curriculum-guide | Curriculum Guide | Riot Games

-Hanselman
-https://thisdeveloperslife.com/ | This Developer's Life - Stories About Developers and Their Lives https://www.youtube.com/playlist?list=PL0M0zPgJ3HSesuPIObeUVQNbKqlw5U2Vr | (1) Computer Stuff They Didn't Teach You - YouTube

-Octoverse
-https://octoverse.github.com/ | The State of the Octoverse | The State of the Octoverse explores a year of change with new deep dives into developer productivity, security, and how we build communities on GitHub.

 * [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/)
 https://github.com/awslabs/aws-well-architected-labs | awslabs/aws-well-architected-labs: Documentation and code to help you learn, measure, and build using architectural best practices.